tairocruiz/azampay/LARAVEL_INTEGRATION.md

 2. **Environment Variables**: Never commit sensitive credentials to version control
 3. **HTTPS**: Use HTTPS in production for all payment-related endpoints
 4. **Validation**: Always validate payment payloads before processing
+5. **Unauthenticated Requests**: Monitor and log all API access for security
+6. **IP Tracking**: Use IP addresses for rate limiting and security monitoring

 ## Troubleshooting